Violence as French far-right TV pundit holds campaign rally

 “They are making up polemics about books I wrote 15 years ago, they snoop into my private life, call me all sort of names… My adversaries want my political death, journalists want my social death and jihadists want my death,” he said.

+Zemmour wants foreigners to “assimilate” French culture rather than keeping their identities.
+He wants to ban parents from giving children foreign names and restrict choices to typical French names Zemmour also wants to end nationality being acquired by birth on French soil and to deport foreign criminals and foreign jobseekers who don’t find employment within six months.

+“France is back, because the French people stood up.
+The French people stand up against those who want to make it disappear,” he said.

-The rally, which was initially to held in a Paris concert hall, was moved to a bigger exhibition center in a northern suburb of the capital for security reasons as a protest against Zemmour took place Sunday in Paris, organized by over 50 organizations including far-left political parties, unions and anti-racist groups.
+His campaign rally Sunday, which was initially supposed to be held in a Paris concert hall, was moved to a bigger exhibition center in Villepinte for security reasons due to the protest against him by over 50 groups, including far-left political parties, unions and anti-racist groups.
 Police had feared clashes with Zemmour’s far-right supporters.

-In the popular Paris neighborhood of Barbes, thousands of demonstrators took to the streets Sunday, marching behind a banner reading “Paris will silence the far-right.”
+In the Paris neighborhood of Barbes, thousands took to the streets Sunday, marching behind a banner reading “Paris will silence the far-right.”

 Zemmour has gained strength on France’s political scene in recent months, starting to siphon off supporters from far-right National Party leader Marine Le Pen, who has long said she would run for the French presidency next year.

-His first rally came one day after France’s main conservative Republicans party picked its presidential candidate.
+His rally came one day after France’s main conservative Republicans party on Saturday picked its presidential candidate.
 Valérie Pécresse, the head of the Paris region and a former minister from 2007 to 2012, as its presidential candidate.

 French President Emmanuel Macron, who defeated Le Pen in the 2017 presidential runoff, is expected to seek a second term but he has yet to declare his candidacy.